-These results represent the most recent sampling, which could be from previous years, as indicated.
+The results in our 2023 Consumer Confidence Report represent the most recent sampling, which could be from previous years, as indicated.
 We encourage you to review this report which provides a description of where your water comes from and detailed information about your water quality.